sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/requester.md

 ### Using your network requester

-You can safely share the address of your running nym-client with however you want - if you would like to run a nym-network-requester for the whole Nym network, give it to us and we can even put it in the Nym documentation.
+You can safely share the address of your running nym-client with however you want - if you would like to run a Network Requester for the whole Nym network, give it to us and we can even put it in the Nym documentation.

 Is this safe to do?
 If it was an open proxy, this would be unsafe, because any Nym user could make network requests to any system on the internet.

-To make things a bit less stressful for administrators, nym-network-requester drops all incoming requests by default.
+To make things a bit less stressful for administrators, the Network Requester drops all incoming requests by default.
 In order for it to make requests, you need to add specific domains to the `allowed.list` file at `$HOME/.nym/service-providers/nym-network-requester/allowed.list`.

 If you want, you can just use the domains in the default `allowed.list`, by running this command from the top-level `nym` code directory: